We Conserve Lands in the Credit River Watershed

 Deliver

-Deliver services to our residents, visitors, stakeholders and partners that reflect our commitment to quality, accountability, fiscal responsibility and the natural environment.
+Deliver services to residents, visitors and partners that reflects our commitment to quality, accountability, fiscal and social responsibility and the natural environment.

 Management Plans

-We develop management plans to set the long-term vision for a property and outline the strategies, actions and decisions needed to achieve that vision.
-Learn more about managements plans in development and how you can get involved:
+We create management plans to define the long-term vision for a property and outline the strategies, actions and decisions needed to achieve that vision.
+Management planning is a key strategic priority for CVC.
+Learn more about managements plans and how you can get involved:

 Restoration Projects